This flavorful shrimp curry is made with coconut milk. Ready in just 30 minutes, it's ideal for a quick weeknight

 - In a large saucepan, heat the avocado oil over medium-high heat, about 2 minutes.

-- Add the onion and the kosher salt and cook, stirring often, until onion is soft, about 5 minutes.
+- Add the onion and the kosher salt and cook, stirring often, until the onion is soft, about 5 minutes.

 - Add the garlic, ginger, and curry powder.
 Cook, stirring, 1 more minute.

 - Stir in the coconut milk.
 Bring to a gentle boil over medium-high heat.
 Add the shrimp and cook, uncovered, occasionally stirring gently, until shrimp is pink and opaque, about 5 minutes.